chromaui/learnstorybook.com/content/create-an-addon/react/en/preset.md

 <div class="aside"><b>Note:</b> the <code>withRoundTrip</code> decorator from the Addon Kit is an example of two-way communication between the story and an addon.
 However, we don't require that for our addon and can delete it.</div>

 Success!
-You now have a fully functional addon!
+You now have a fully functional addon in your local Storybook.
+In the final chapter, learn how to list your addon in the catalog.
+That way you can share with your team and the Storybook community.

 ![toggling the tool toggles the outlines](../../images/toggle.gif)